Training & Education

 Other educational resources and links to free software are available at CALMIT.

-Remote Sensing Educational Resources
+Geospatial Educational Resources

 Quantifying Changes in the Land Over Time: A Landsat Classroom Activity (grades 7-10).
 This NASA-developed classroom activity enables students to analyze land cover change; helps them grasp the extent, significance, and consequences of land cover change; and introduces them to the perspective of space-based observations.